drotek/Docs-Pixhawk3Pro/en/option-devices/gps/xl-gps.md

-The XL GPS module features a u-blox**Neo M8N** GNSS \(GPS, GLONASS, BeiDou, QZSS,SBASand Galileo-ready\) anda**HMC5983**magnetometer to give your system the ability to know its position and orientation.
+The XL GPS module features a u-blox **Neo M8N** GNSS \(GP S, GLONASS, BeiDou, **HMC5983 **magnetometer to give your system the ability to know its position and orientation.

 These modules offer better satellite reception than the GNSS "Mushroom" module thanks to their large antenna and their larger ground plane.

-You can find more information on[this page](https://drotek.com/shop/en/drotek-parts/613-ublox-neo-m8n-gps-hmc5983-compass-xl.html?search_query=ublox&results=18).
+You can find more information on [this page](https://drotek.com/shop/en/drotek-parts/613-ublox-neo-m8n-gps-hmc5983-compass-xl.html?search_query=ublox&results=18).

 ### HARDWARE

 Connect the cable to the GPS connector on your Pixhawk.

 The module must be securely attached to the unit, preferably in the same direction as your Pixhawk 3 Pro and raised a few centimeters above your motors.

 No element should be placed above the "Mushroom" module to ensure optimal reception of the satellite.![](https://drotek.com/wp-content/uploads/2017/02/DSC02067.jpg "XL ublox gps gnss galileo")

 ### SOFTWARE \(PX4 / QGC\)